AnserBeg/soft-sme1/docs/ai-assistant/aggregator-module.md

 3. **StreamMux**
    - Provides a stream abstraction that merges multiple asynchronous producers (subagent adapters, planner progress hooks) into an ordered event channel.
    - Supports both SSE and WebSocket transports to accommodate the frontend rollout plan.
+   - Batches up to five planner events per SSE frame, emits heartbeats with the latest `sequence` when idle, and deduplicates replayed records so reconnects and live updates share a consistent timeline.
 4. **SubagentAdapters**
    - Transform raw subagent responses into `AggregatedEvent` structures.
    - Fill gaps (e.g., map row-selection result to table preview card payload) before handing events to the mux.